 Sakhalin Island is more populated than many remote regions of the Russian Far East and also supports a large oil industry.
 Expansion of oil and coal development and related infrastructure, in addition to large-scale poaching, are endangering sensitive salmon ecosystems.
 The Wild Salmon Center is working to identify and safeguard priority salmon strongholds to ensure a balanced approach to conservation and development on Sakhalin.

-SSI has brought together a broad and diverse array of stakeholders to leverage resources toward wild salmon conservation.
+Wild Salmon Center has brought together a broad and diverse array of stakeholders to leverage resources toward wild salmon conservation.
 Priority salmon-producing river systems were identified through vigorous scientific assessment, and are now the focus of efforts to combat poaching, restore spawning areas, and obtain permanent legal protection.
-Wild Salmon Center helped partners on Sakhalin Island in their efforts to re-establish the 166,000 acre Vostochny Refuge, which protects two entire ocean-draining river basins, the Vengeri and Pursh-Pursh rivers, and some of the last intact whole forests on Sakhalin Island.
+WSC helped partners on Sakhalin Island in their efforts to re-establish the 166,000 acre Vostochny Refuge, which protects two entire ocean-draining river basins, the Vengeri and Pursh-Pursh rivers, and some of the last intact whole forests on Sakhalin Island.